AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-2-0-sp1.md

 >
 > The post-processing and indexing may take a few hours.
 We recommend you to start the upgrade process during the off-peak hours.

-1. Download the 5.2.0 version package from [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
+1. Download the 5.2.0 Service Pack 1 version package from [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
 1. Install the version package on which you want to upgrade and wait till the bundle is installed.
 1. *(Optional)* Upgrade Oxygen connector plugin released with version you are upgrading to.
 1. Clear the browser cache after installing the package.